chrisnoonan98675/site/_drafts/xl-test/concept/understanding-xl-test-architecture.markdown

 A XL Test plugin is a component that provides the XL Test server with extensions to support a specific type of test tool, provide an integration point, or enables a specific report.

 To integrate with the XL Test core, the plugins adhere to a well-defined interface.
-This interface specifies the contract between the XL Test plugin and the XL Test core, making it clear what each can expect of the other.
+This interface specifies the contract between the XL Test plugin and the XL Test core, making  clear what one can expect of the other.
 The XL Test core is the active party in this collaboration and invokes the plugin whenever needed.
 For its part, the XL Test plugin replies to requests it is sent.
 When the XL Test server starts, it scans the classpath and loads each XL Test plugin it finds, readying it for interaction with the XL Test core.
 The XL Test core does not change loaded plugins or load any new plugins after it has started.

 At runtime, multiple plugins will be active at the same time.
 It is up to the XL Test core to integrate the various plugins and ensure they work together to perform its functionality.